-When it comes to rows, Tableau can basically utilize an unlimited number of them.
+When it comes to rows in the Tableau interview questions, it can utilize an unlimited number of them.
 This is because of a couple of reasons.
-First of all, the rows do not take up a lot of space – they are comparatively minuscule.
+First of all, the rows do not take up a lot of space - they are comparatively minuscule.
 Additionally, Tableau is configured in a way to only load and display the rows that are needed at that specific time and situation.
 This way, it lowers the encumbrance of the platform even more.

 Question 3: What’s the use of a ‘secondary axis’?

-Secondary axes almost exclusively serve a single purpose – to help you analyze your data in an easier manner.
+Secondary axes almost exclusively serve a single purpose - to help you quickly analyze your data.

 A secondary axis is usually added near the primary one.
 It offers additional specificity when analyzing and comparing data.